-Tead cher N & Ti Managed er 1 Admi nistrato r Mai naged 8 z Tier 2 Tier 3 istrative aged
+cher M & Ti Managed er 1 Admi nistrato r Maı naged & t Tier : 2 Tier 3 istrative aged

-TEVELS Teacher Managed and/or Consequences Redo Assignment Confiscation Administrative Detention Saturday School (1-5 days) If applicable In-School Suspension (1-5) In-School Suspension (6-10) Check-in/Check-out Behavior Intervention Group Out of School Suspension (1-5) Out of School Suspension (6-10) Restitution Report to Law Enforcement FBA and BIP Long-Term Suspension (more than 10 days) Expulsion beyond the current school semester or year
+LEVELS Teacher Managed and/or Consequences Redo Assignment Confiscation Administrative Detention Saturday School (1-5 days) If applicable In-School Suspension (1-5) In-School Suspension (6-10) Check-in/Check-out Behavior Intervention Group Out of School Suspension (1-5) Out of School Suspension (6-10) Restitution Report to Law Enforcement FBA and BIP Long-Term Suspension (more than 10 days) Expulsion beyond the current school semester or year

+1 1.2 1.0 2 2 2 2

-1 1-2 1-2 3 3 3 3
+2 1-2 1-2 3 3 3 1 3 1

-2 12 12 1 5 5 5 1

-3 1 1 1 1
+3 1 1 1 1 1 1

 - Disciplinary Infraction: BULLYING - A pattern of behavior, which may include written, verbal, physical acts, or through a computer, computer system, computer network, or other electronic technology occurring on school property, on school vehicles, at designated school bus stops, or a school related functions that is so severe, persistent, or pervasive so as to have the effect of substantially interfering with a student's education, threatening the educational environment or causing substantial physical harm or visible bodily harm.
-REFER TO BULLY/CYBER-BULLING PROTOCOL IN PAGES 36-39 OF STUDENT HANDBOOK. - Disciplinary Infraction: BREAKING/ENTERING AND BURGLARY Unlawful or unauthorized forceful entry into a school building or vehicle (with or without intent to commit theft).
+REFER TO BULLY/CYBER-BULLING PROTOCOL IN PAGES 39-42 OF STUDENT HANDBOOK. - Disciplinary Infraction: BREAKING/ENTERING AND BURGLARY Unlawful or unauthorized forceful entry into a school building or vehicle (with or without intent to commit theft).
 (Note: The key difference between Trespassing and Breaking and Entering-Burglary is that Trespassing does not include forceful entry into the school building.) - LEVEL 3 DEFINITION OF INFRACTION Intentional damage as a result of trespassing or entering without permission to school property.

-Теас her N & Tio Managed er 1 I Admin istrato or Ma naged & & Tie r 2 Tier 3 strative aged TEVELS Teacher Managed and/or Consequences Redo Assignment Confiscation Administrative Detention Saturday School (1-5 days) If applicable In-School Suspension (1-5) In-School Suspension (6-10) Check-in/Check-out Behavior Intervention Group Out of School Suspension (1-5) Out of School Suspension (6-10) Restitution Report to Law Enforcement FBA and BIP Long-Term Suspension (more than 10 days) Expulsion beyond the current school semester or year 3 1 1 1 1
+Теас her N & Tie Managed er 1 I Admin istrato or Ma naged & & Tie r 2 Tier 3 strative aged TEVELS Teacher Managed and/or Consequences Redo Assignment Confiscation Administrative Detention Saturday School (1-5 days) If applicable In-School Suspension (1-5) In-School Suspension (6-10) Check-in/Check-out Behavior Intervention Group Out of School Suspension (1-5) Out of School Suspension (6-10) Restitution Report to Law Enforcement FBA and BIP Long-Term Suspension (more than 10 days) Expulsion beyond the current school semester or year 3 1 1 1 1

-Disciplinary Infraction: BUS CONDUCT - REFER TO BUS CONDUCT/PROTOCOL ON PAGES 34-35 OF STUDENT HANDBOOK Disciplinary Infraction: SCHOOL DISRUPTION - Outside (Student Incivility)

-LEVEL 1 - DEFINITION OF INFRACTION - Minor disruption that includes not following hallway, restroom, cafeteria, and other school area behavior rules.
+- Disciplinary Infraction: BUS CONDUCT REFER TO BUS CONDUCT/PROTOCOL ON PAGES 34-35 OF STUDENT HANDBOOK Disciplinary Infraction: SCHOOL DISRUPTION Outside (Student Incivility) - LEVEL 1 DEFINITION OF INFRACTION - Minor disruption that includes not following hallway, restroom, cafeteria, and other school area behavior rules.